maximumpeaches/Interview/src/com/company/leetcode/readme.md

 interview questions.
 So you can just do everything tagged for that company.
 You can tell which companies are more pre- dictable in Leetcode because those questions will be asked a ton in the recent past.
 Dropbox is another company that's pretty predictable, and you can see on the Interview section of Dropbox's Glassdoor page recent questions.
+- arrays can often be used in place of Java's HashMap, and you can see [here](https://github.com/vavr-io/vavr/issues/571) how HashMaps are often slow

 ## Leetcode lists
 ### List descriptions